ovis-hpc/readthedocs/docs/source/ldms/ldms-quickstart.rst

 .. note::

- This can be added anywhere in this section (i.e. before updtr_start, updtr_prdcr_add, etc.)
+ The updtr_match_add line can be added anywhere in the updater section (i.e. before or after updtr_start, updtr_prdcr_add, etc.)

 Aggregator Using Data Push
 ***********************